io.randomseed.utils.map

 (assoc-existing)(assoc-existing coll)(assoc-existing coll k val)(assoc-existing coll k val & more)

-Associates keys and values only if the keys exist in a map.
+Associates keys and values only if keys exist in a map.

 assoc-if